 “Filmmaker Pro” comes with a wide range of superior tools to let you edit videos and make sensational movies.
 It has 30 exquisite filters that allow you to enhance the quality of your videos.
 You can adjust video playback speed to have slow or fast motion effect.

 Easily control the exposure, white balance, contrast and saturation of your videos.
 Use the fade in/out tool to trim audio.
 There are 186 text fonts to embellish text and make it more appealing.
-(Also read: Best video editing apps, and best movie maker apps for iPhone and iPad)
+(Also read: Best movie maker apps for iPhone and iPad)

 The Pigment is designed to take your creativity to the next level.
 It simulates pencil and brush strokes in order to provide a realistic effect.